jeffreyadams/atlasofliegroups-docs/tutorial/video_3B/example_Sp4R.rst

    KGB element #10
    atlas>

-The action on the split Cartan is trivial.
+The action on the split Cartan subgroup is trivial.
 There is only one :math:`K\backslash G/B` element and the stabilizer is the entire Weyl group.